-If you want to know 5 essential tips that you may have overlooked aimed at improving your strength training, keep reading!
+If you want to know 5 tips that you may have overlooked focused on improving your strength training, read on!
+Strength training has been proven to be an important part of any sport’s physical and/or athletic preparation.

-But, have you stopped and ever considered what is the specific strength requirement needed for your sport?
-Do you really know the movements you should train?
-And the benefits of unilateral training?
-Today, we’ll take a look at the latest scientific reviews.
+But one thing you may not have thought about is, ok, I know that for my sport strength training will help me in many aspects, but… have you thought about the specific strength requirement you need in your sport, do you really know the movements you should train, and the benefits of unilateral training?
+Today we take a look at the latest scientific reviews.

 Tip 1: Find the strength requirement of your sport.